 Bali – the Island of Gods

-From the magnificent mountains, to rugged coastlines to volcanic hillsides, black sandy beaches, green lush rice fields.
+From the magnificent mountains, to rugged coastlines to volcanic hillsides, black sandy beaches and green lush rice fields.
 Located between Lombok and Java, Bali hosts a rich and diverse culture that is totally unique.
 Why is it called the island of Gods?
 Apart from the fact that you pick up the goods vibes from the moment you set foot on land, Bali is home to thousands of Hindu temples in every nook and cranny.
 The predominantly Hindu culture is a rare form in the Muslim dominated country of Indonesia.

-I am naturally attracted to everything that is spiritual.
+I am naturally attracted to anything that is spiritual.
 What feels good, does good and these offerings in Bali also look good!
 They are made up of bunches of Plumeria and various colours of Frangipani, adorned mildly on an intricately square-shaped palm leaves pinned together with bamboo sticks like a basket called the Canang Sari.
 What I only just found out is that the different colours of flowers in this palm tray symbolizes a Hindu God.
 Sometimes the offering include betel nuts, lime and even tobacco.
-The Balinese offering known as Banten is a form dedication to god as a Thank you note as well as to the demons – not as a prayer per say but as a request to go away.
-Sounds like me burning smudges and Palo Santo in my house, wearing evil eyes and diffusing feel good incense.
+The Balinese offering known as Banten is a firm dedication to god as a Thank you note as well as to the demons – not as a prayer per say but as a request to go away.
+Sounds like me when I am burning smudges and Palo Santo in my house, wearing evil eyes and diffusing feel good incense.

 There are many new places to explore on Bali, one of them being Canggu.
 Once a remote quite green place, now the centre of hipsters, boutique hotels and a stylish cafe lined up one after the other.